jelledevleeschouwer/geomess/apps/IEEE802154/README.md

 ```

 #### Spawning 6LN's
-The 6LN nodes will always be spawned on the x-axis and on the y-position passed by the last but one command-line variable.
+The 6LN nodes will always be spawned on x = 0 and on the y-position passed by the last but one command-line variable.
 Nodes will send UDP garbage packets to the address passed in the last commind-line variable.
 And the 16-bit short address can be set by passing it in the first commind-line variable.

 To start a 6LN
 ```